Klavdy Ippolitovich Shenfer: Biography

 He was born in 1885 in the Radviliškis.

-In 1904 he entered the Warsaw Polytechnic Institute.
-During the Februar Revolution of 1905-1907 he moved to Moscow.
-In 1906 he entered the mechanical department of the Imperial Moscow Technical School.
+In 1904, he entered the Warsaw Polytechnic Institute.
+During the February Revolution of 1905-1907, he moved to Moscow.
+Two years later, he entered the mechanical department of the Imperial Moscow Technical School.

-In 1911-1912 he was on a scientific mission in Germany, where he worked on questions of experimental research of commutation of collector machines of alternating current.
-Returning to Russia he taught at the university.
+In 1911-1912, he was on a scientific mission in Germany, where he worked on experimental research questions on the commutation of collector machines of alternating current.
+Returning to Russia, he taught at the university.

-Since 1930 he worked as a teacher at the Moscow Power Engineering Institute.
-During the Great Patriotic War, Shenfer transferred 100,000 rubles to the Defense Fund.
+Since 1930, he worked as a teacher at the Moscow Power Engineering Institute.
+Shenfer transferred 100,000 rubles to the Defense Fund during the Great Patriotic War.

 He dealt with the theory and design of electrical machines (switching work in collector electrical machines, cascade schemes, transient regimes, electricity recovery).
 He is the author of textbooks on electric machines.

-Awards and prizes: The Stalin Prize of the first degree (1943) - for many years of outstanding achievements, the Order of Lenin (1945), the Order of the Red Banner of Labor (1940).
+Awards and prizes: The Stalin Prize of the first degree (1943) - for many years of outstanding achievements, the Order of Lenin (1945), and the Order of the Red Banner of Labor (1940).